 A cloud-hosted VoIP system has few requirements, but the most important is that you have a good internet connection.
 In an ideal world, and if you’re a team of people working out of an office, we’d recommend having a separate internet connection for your phones from your computers.
 This ensures that any internet browsing people are doing doesn’t impact the quality of your phone calls.
 If you’re working from home alone, this is rarely needed, and you can usually run both your phone and computer over the same connection.
 As a guide, you need around 100kb download and upload per phone, so if you have 20 phones, you’ll need 2Mb of spare internet capacity.
 Don’t worry if you don’t know how to check whether your internet connection is good enough though; we’ll be on hand to help with this.

 3) Prepare your network

-While it’s possible to run VoIP phones over wireless networks, it won’t provide the best experience and we’d always recommend where possible that your IP phones are hardwired back to your router.
-Wireless networks can be susceptible to interference and dropouts and the last thing you want is for your call quality to be poor or to drop out completely.
+While it’s possible to run VoIP phones over wireless networks, it won’t provide the best experience, and we’d always recommend where possible that your IP phones are hardwired back to your router.
+Wireless networks can be susceptible to interference and dropouts, and the last thing you want is for your call quality to be poor or drop out altogether.
 While many businesses have structured cabling in place, most of us at home rely on wireless, so getting prepared and having some cabling installed is an important step.

 4) Place an order with your provider